mat-s/100-days-of-code/r1-log.md

 ### Day 14&15: February 09, 2021
 **Today's Progress**: I did some more fine tuning in the Gatsby blog project.
 After that I researched and learned more about the combination of Wordpress as a headless CMS in combination with Gatsby.

+### Day 16: February 10, 2021
+**Today's Progress**: I started a new project to set up an address book with Wordpress as a headless CMS and Gatsby, just to practise the combination of the two of them.
+Today I just made a rough plan, set up the two test enviroments and connected them with the help of the gatsby-source-wordpress plugin.